 Of interest to our family was an explanation of how LEGOs are made (plastic injection molding anyone), and measuring your weight in bricks (let’s just say, I’m one very expensive and durable project).
 Mapping our day’s adventure on the Kansas City Miniland, you can push a button to “melt” the Wicked Witch of the West at the Wizard of OZ display in the same room.
 Purchasing an admission tickets online and pairing with SEA LIFE will save on the front end (also look for clip-able coupons on the back cover of LEGO Magazine).

 Home of the international headquarters of Hallmark Cards, Crown Center is a three-story retail and dining destination way different than your typical indoor mall.
 Branding the 85-acre complex as an urban entertainment center, Crown Center is home to three live theaters, The Hallmark Visitor’s Center, touring exhibits (we enjoyed Dinosaur’s: Land of Fire and Ice, free and located in the Crown Center Shops Showplace), and dining at Fritz’s Railroad Restaurant where our meals were delivered by miniature trains running along an electric railway.
-A hit with the younger crowd is the Crayola Store (on the second floor above the colorful Crayola Cafe); pictured to the left are kids using chalk the size of their forearms.
+A hit with the younger crowd is the Crayola Store, which is located on the second floor above the colorful Crayola Cafe.

 Home to a children’s science museum, restaurants, a planetarium, Dino Lab, and traveling exhibit (Titanic: The Artifact Exhibition was in town during our visit), Union Station is also a Amtrak train depot.
 Within walking distance of Crown Center and connected by skyway to the Westin Kansas City, Union Station is also fabulous for people watching and appreciating interior for its architectural significance (yell, “echo” in the main lobby, but don’t tell anyone we suggested this type of shenanigans).